dacioromero/dacio.dev/jekyll.md

 ---
 layout: post
-title: Hosting an LetsEncrypted Jekyll Website with GitLab Pages, CI
+title: How to Host a Jekyll Website with GitLab Pages, Custom Domain, and TLS
 ---

 To get this blog up and running I had the issue of needing to serve it through HTTPS because of HSTS property on .dev domains.